-Joel Shults operates Street Smart Training and is the founder of the National Center for Police Advocacy..
-He is retired as Chief of Police for Adams State University in Colorado.
-Over his 30 year career in uniformed law enforcement and in criminal justice education Joel has served in a variety of roles: academy instructor, police chaplain, deputy coroner, investigator, community relations officer, college professor, and police chief, among others.
+Joel Shults operates Street Smart Training and is the founder of the National Center for Police Advocacy.
+He retired as Chief of Police in Colorado.
+Over his 30-year career in uniformed law enforcement and criminal justice education, Joel served in a variety of roles: academy instructor, police chaplain, deputy coroner, investigator, community relations officer, college professor and police chief, among others.
 Shults earned his doctorate in Educational Leadership and Policy Analysis from the University of Missouri, with a graduate degree in Public Services Administration and bachelors in Criminal Justice Administration from the University of Central Missouri.
-In addition to service with the US Army military police and CID, Shults has done observational studies with over fifty police agencies across the country.
-He has served on a number of advisory and advocacy boards including the Colorado POST curriculum committee as a subject matter expert.
+In addition to service with the U.S. Army military police and CID, Shults has done observational studies with over 50 police agencies across the country.
+He has served on a number of advisory and advocacy boards, including the Colorado POST curriculum committee, as a subject matter expert.

 His latest book The Badge and the Brain is available at www.joelshults.com.

 Follow Joel on Twitter @ChiefShults.

 Full list of Chief Joel F. Shults, Ed.D. results

 Starbucks viral arrest: Philly’s top cop gives model response–

 Since viral controversies can burst on the scene faster than fire, a constant readiness to respond is a modern essential in public service

 4 reasons California's deadly force proposal deserves to die–

 We can't expect legislators to know what it's like to make the kinds of decisions they presume to govern, but a grasp of the facts is a reasonable expectation